The First Inhabitants of the Coastal Valley

 Then, in 1588 the Spanish sent 130 ships to England.
 In response to this threat, the grandson of the man who had lead the attack on Henry Bodrugan made sure the people of Mevagissey were trained in arms and a beacon was kept ready.

 By 1640, Mevagissey had a flourishing fishing fleat, these caught pilchard in summer, herring in winter, and mackerel in spring.
 The industry was thriving, but would have experienced a hull in the Civil War when the men of Mevagissey had to fight against one another, on whichever side the families they worked for were on.
 There was one battle in the Pentewan area.

-When the royalists were defeated, the Puritans sacked the Church of England vicar, sold church bells and knocked down tower.
+When the royalists were defeated, the Puritans sacked the Church of England vicar, sold the church bells and knocked down the tower.
 This event inspired a poem from local royalists:

 “Ye men of Porthhilly, why were ye so silly

 You sold every bell, as Gorran men tell